 - Our office sites have facilities to recycle paper, cardboard, batteries, electronics and mixed recycling of cans, bottles, plastics, etc. and arrangements to recycle fluorescent light bulbs.
 Our head office even has a trial worm farm to recycle food waste into fertiliser.
 We also facilitate regular staff Recycling for Charity drives of eye glasses, mobile phones, towels, etc to donate to various community groups.

-Funds from our recycling programs are used to support community groups through the Energex Community and Sustainability Fund.
-Since 2011, our fund has assisted over 250 community groups with more than $600,000 donated.
+Funds from our recycling programs are used to support community groups through the Energex Community Fund.

 Energex buildings feature numerous energy and water saving initiatives and recycled building materials that are not only good for the environment but also save money.
 We have award-winning and green rated buildings that are designed to reduce our environmental footprint.
 We even use recycled power poles as timber features in some buildings.